-The UKPoMS survey season in 2024 starts again on 1 April and runs to 30 September – please read on to find out how to get involved!
+The UKPoMS survey season in 2024 started on 1 April and runs to 30 September – please read on to find out how to get involved!

 Choose an activity